The Ultimate Guide for the WhatsApp Business API & How to Get Started

 The process must be conducted through an official WhatsApp Business Solution Provider such as Unifonic.
 It’s quicker – typically around two weeks – if you already have a verified Facebook business page.
 If you don’t have a Facebook business page you will need to set one up and have it approved as part of your application.
 Your agent will help you with this and all other WhatsApp Business API documentation.

-You’ll need to choose your company WhatsApp number.
-This can be any number you choose, even a landline, so long as it can receive incoming international calls, because part of the verification process will require using a verification code sent to that phone like a one-time password.
+You’ll need to choose a WhatsApp number for your business.
+This can be any number you choose, even a landline, so long as it can receive incoming international calls.
+Part of the verification process will require using a verification code sent to that phone like a one-time password.

-You will also need to submit your message templates for preapproval by WhatsApp.
-We’ll talk about message templates in more detail later, but for now it's important to know that you can only initiate a conversation with your customer through a templated message, and that message must relate to a legitimate business reason, such as an order confirmation.
+You will also need to submit your WhatsApp business message templates for pre-approval.
+We’ll talk about message templates in more detail later, but for now, it's important to know that you can only initiate a conversation with your customer through a templated message, and that message must relate to a legitimate business reason, such as an order confirmation.
 Customers are of course free to initiate a conversation with you as well.

-Before the verification comes through you can focus on integrating the WhatsApp Business API with your backend systems, including your chatbot if you use one (Unifonic’s installation comes with a built-in rules-based chatbot free of charge).
-Integrating the API with your backend means you will be ready to send and receive messages as soon as your verification is confirmed, and your account activated with a green tick to show that you have a verified account.
+Before the verification comes through, you can focus on integration for your WhatsApp Business API with your backend systems, including your chatbot if you use one (Unifonic’s installation comes with a built-in rules-based chatbot free of charge).
+Integrating the API with your backend means you will be ready to send and receive messages as soon as your verification is confirmed, and your account activated with a green tick.

 Template and Session Messages